 - Company’s Certificate of Registration for Tax Number.

 Note: You should notarize all the documents stated above along with their respective copies.

 With the documents prepared, depending on the type of entity governing the company and investors’ role, some steps may differ from the given procedure.
 However, these steps are generally summarised to provide enough detail to familiarize yourself with the ordeal of acquiring the Articles of Association for a Company in Turkey.

-Though at a glance, these procedures may appear lengthier or perhaps even overwhelming, the due procedure required for furnishing the Articles of Association for a Company in Turkey can be done smoothly by hiring a legal firm.
-Such firms may help you understand the different levels of authorizations required to submit the specific application documents, like the capital deposit certificate obtained from the back and other similar documents.
+Though at a glance, these procedures may appear lengthier or perhaps even overwhelming, the due procedure required for furnishing the Articles of Association for a Company in Turkey can be done smoothly by hiring a legal firm in Turkey.
+Such firms may help you understand the different levels of authorizations required to submit the specific application documents, like the capital deposit certificate obtained from the bank and other similar documents, etc.

 Additional Types of Companies that Qualify to Become an Entity in Turkey

-Among the various types of companies that can be formed other than the LLC & JSC, the Turkish Laws also recognizes two kinds of commercial partnerships:
+Among the various types of companies that can be formed other than the LLC & JSC, the Turkish Laws also recognizes two kinds of commercial partnerships, which are:

 Such partnerships maintain that all the members are wholly liable for any debts and obligations to the company while possessing all the rights equally.

 It’s formed by a general partner that is fully liable for the obligations and debts but possesses decisional powers over the silent partners.
 The latter is only liable for the obligations and debts in capacity to the capital they contribute.